cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Sets a new role greeting message which will be sent to the user who obtained the role.
+Sets a new role greeting message which will be sent to the user who obtained the role, via DM.
 Using it with no message will show the current DM greet message.

 You can use one (or more) of these placeholders in your message: